igorcasmarques/igorcasmarques.github.io/my-story/4-long-distance-relationship.md

 We commiserated with each other and tried calling, emailing, using social media, anything to reach the people we loved down there.
 Eventually, she was able to talk to her family, and I got a call from Vero, who apparently had borrowed a satellite phone.

-Vero told me that the earthquake had been vicious, her family was OK, and their home appeared to have suffered no structural damage.
+Vero told me that the earthquake had been vicious, that her family was OK, and that their home appeared to have suffered no structural damage.
 Life was complicated with severe aftershocks, looting, damaged roads, and a lack of services, but they were safe albeit traumatized and constantly on edge.
-She told not to worry, that her family, neighbourhood, and Church ward were managing, then she hung up.
+She told me not to worry and that her family, neighbourhood, and Church ward were managing.
+Then she hung up.

 Vero has fascinating stories about that time, but they are hers to tell.
 On my end, all I could do was wait and hope for the best.